 Creamy Mushroom Pasta

 This one is for all my one-pot pasta lovers!
 This creamy mushroom pasta recipe is cozy comfort food absolutely personified.
-So thick and creamy – almost half soup, half pasta! – this rich and savory mushroom pasta is easily prepared in one pot and beyond stirring in the ingredients, is very hands-off and easy to bring together and onto the table.
+So thick and creamy - almost half soup, half pasta!
+It's deliciously creamy, ready in less than 15 minutes, and the perfect easy dinner recipe that you can easily adapt or add to.

 Creamy Mushroom Pasta Ingredients:

-The photo above includes everything you’ll need to make this recipe.
+The photo below includes everything you'll need to make this recipe.
 Scroll down to the recipe card for all the ingredients listed with exact quantities.
+Here are a few notes on the ingredients used in this recipe, plus a few potential substitutions.

-You have two main choices of mushroom to use for this mushroom pasta (I’ve tested both, and both work great!):
+You have two main choices of mushrooms to use for this mushroom pasta (I've tested both, and both work great!):

 For the ingredients and the exact instructions for this delicious mushroom pasta, check the recipe card below.